 Label on mechanically tenderized meat says “blade tenderized” and gives the safe cooking temperature.

-Credit: Environmental Public Health, Alberta Health Services
+Credit: Safe Healthy Environments, Alberta Health Services

 Is it safe to cook mechanically tenderized meat rare to medium rare?